puhuk/Research_notes/Unsupervised_video_generation/research_readme.md

 b) It seems good contribution if I solve such problems with unsupervised methods without pretrained human body model, but unfortunately I do not come up with such a thing

+When I get some ideas with solving this problem, I'd like to come back and resolve this :)